CabboShiba/KeyAuth-Server-Emulator/README.md

 **I need help for some functions, so if you are interested in the project and you want to collaborate, do not hesitate to contact me.**

+# Skids

+**Please, do not try in ANY way and under ANY circumstances to sell it.
+If you get caught selling it, I will immediately release a patch for it, and it will become useless.**

+Enjoy it while you can.

 # How it works

 - First of all, it intercepts HTTP requests from https://KeyAuth.Win/api/1.0 .